A Complete Guide To Wedding Rings: Traditions & More

 If both bride and groom are keen to wear wedding rings, you may then wonder about getting a matching set.

-Tradition suggests that wedding bands should match, as it’s a signal that the two of you have become one unit.
+Wedding ring traditions suggest that wedding bands should match, as it’s a signal that the two of you have become one unit.
 It can also show that you have similar tastes, indicating compatibility.

 However, it’s possible that you won’t be able to find a ring that suits both of you.
 If your hands differ greatly in skin tone, size and personal style, it’s likely that you will be drawn to very different styles of rings.
 In this case, there’s nothing wrong with opting for non-matching wedding rings.